withastro/astro/.changeset/fluffy-dolls-sleep.md

 'astro': minor
 ---

-Add a new way to configure the `i18n.locales` array.
+Adds a new way to configure the `i18n.locales` array.

 Developers can now assign a custom path that can span multiple language codes: